topher-benjamin/herbie-derbie/README.md

 - This program should be able to scale to thousands of companies and tens of thousands of connections.
 - This program should be modular and able to handle additional requirements without a massive refactor.
 - Running the program via command line is less important than ability to scale
-- The time consideration for completing this assessment allows for me to be deliberate

 Thanks for the fun problem.
 I've enjoyed learning about Graph dbs either way.